Ruth Wallis

 Ruth Wallis (January 5, 1920 – December 22, 2007) was a novelty and cabaret singer.
 She sang with a studio orchestra and often took on an accent for songs about characters from other countries.
 Her music was occasionally featured on the Dr. Demento show in the 1970s.

+Background

+A number of her recorded shows were released on the Australian Talent City label.